11/15/25 #rescue #animals #mauihumanesociety

 Some of these TNR cats end up living their best lives at Maui’s fanciest resorts.
 Not all of these cats were invited to stay, but some do serve an important purpose: mouse and rat control!
 Some kitties are fed by hotel employees or guests, while others find scraps or survive on the rodents they catch.
 Overall, they can be helpful to keep around.
 They are usually friendly, but not friendly enough to walk into your hotel room or bother you at the pool.
 They stay on the sidelines and come out to hunt when you are in bed.
 If you’re a fan of Disneyland, then you’ll know about their feral cat colonies; if not, read about them here.

 Even though these resort cats have their benefits, they still pose a threat to the wildlife, which is why some activists want them gone for good.
-A good local example is the Grand Wailea Resort in Wailea, home to 31 spayed/neutered, vaccinated adult cats.
-The problem is that there hasn’t been a proper solution to humanely removing these cats, since shelters are already overrun, and many landlords on Maui don’t allow tenants to have pets.
+A good local example is the Grand Wailea Resort in Wailea, which used to be home to 31 spayed/neutered, vaccinated adult cats (down from the 300 feral cats that were there before the TNR program).
+They have since been moved to a sanctuary due to a lawsuit.

 Shipping Cats Off-Island